The Remains of Ancient Lunar Impacts Reveal Earth's Own Impact History - D-brief

 However, the astronomers say it’s still a mystery as to why impact rates dramatically increased 290 million years ago.

 “An idea is that it is due to a breakup in an asteroid family,”Mazrouei said.
 “When asteroid families break up, they leave the asteroid belt and head toward the inner solar System.
-We see their footprints as craters on the moon and Earth,”
+We see their footprints as craters on the moon and Earth.”

 The study was published in the journal Science.